KyriakosGian/Barcode-List-From-Excel/README.md

 Introduction
 ----
-This is a simple barcode builder from your excel sheet.
+This is a simple barcode builder from your Excel sheet.
 Workbook's first column converts into a printable barcode.
-Fill the barcode number in the first column always.
+Always fill the barcode number in the first column.

 **BarcodeListFromExcel** is a **Excel reader & barcode generator** written in JavaScript.
 It supports multiple barcode formats and works in browser.